nicholas-fong/Hong-Kong-Trails-GPX-KML/METHOD.md

 # Methodology used to generate these high quality hiking GPX tracks:<br>
 On a section by section basis:
+<br>With the help of Google Map, find out the area of interest.
+Use `Overpass` to zoom in to the approximate area of interest.
 <br>use [Overpass](https://www.overpass-turbo.eu) query wizard to extract nodes, e.g. in the query wizard search box enter: name ~ "MacLehose Trail Section 1"

 Export the result as a `GeoJSON` file.